breathe-doc/breathe/documentation/source/directives.rst

 source comments as cover in the `doxygen documentation`_.

-It takes the standard ``project``, ``path``, ``outline`` and ``no-link`` options and additonally the ``content-only`` option.
+It takes the standard ``project``, ``path``, ``outline`` and ``no-link`` options and additionally the ``content-only`` option.

 ``content-only``
    If this flag is specified, then the directive does not output the name of the group or the group description and instead outputs the contents of the group.
-   This can be useful if the groups are only used for organisational purposes and not to provide additional information.
+   This can be useful if the groups are only used for organizational purposes and not to provide additional information.

 ::